Fairness and Fallacy#

 Medical Tests#

 During the COVID-19 pandemic, we all got a crash course in the science and statistics of infectious disease.
-One of the things we learned about is the accuracy of medical testing and possibility of errors, both false positives and false negatives.
+One of the things we learned about is the accuracy of medical testing and the possibility of errors, both false positives and false negatives.

 As an example, suppose a friend tells you they have tested positive for COVID, and they want to know whether they are really infected, or whether the result might be a false positive.
 What information would you need to answer their question?